 Urine glucose: It is easy to check the presence of glucose in the urine by using a dipstick.
 When blood glucose exceeds 180mg/dl, it is excreted in the urine.
 It gives a rough estimate, but it is not very accurate and not recommended by doctors these days.

 Ketones: When blood sugar is too high, ketones can be detected in blood and urine.
 It can lead to an emergency situation known as ketoacidosis.

 Hyperglycemia When you feel blood sugar is too high, confirm it by testing and treat it accordingly.

-Hypoglycemia Detect symptoms of hypoglycemia early and treat by giving extra carbohydrate snack.
+Hypoglycemia Detect symptoms of hypoglycemia early and treat them by giving extra carbohydrate snacks.